Can I Sell My Home

-While nearly nine in 10 homeowners work with a real estate agent to sell their property, a steady number of sellers — about 8% per year — opt to go it alone.
-These “for sale by owner” (FSBO) properties rely on a host of different marketing channels and integrated tactics to get the word out and connect with prospective buyers — think everything from classic yard signs to word-of-mouth to social media, FSBO websites, ads and more.
-Interestingly, a whopping 25% of FSBO sellers claim they do nothing to actively market their homes — and, likely, that number has real estate agents everything scratching their heads.
+While nearly nine in ten homeowners work with a real estate agent to sell their property, a steady number of sellers—about 8% per year—opt to go it alone.
+These “for sale by owner” (FSBO) properties rely on a host of different marketing channels and integrated tactics to get the word out and connect with prospective buyers—think everything from classic yard signs to word-of-mouth to social media, FSBO websites, ads and more.
+Interestingly, a whopping 25% of FSBO sellers claim they do nothing to actively market their homes—and, likely, that number has real estate agents scratching their heads.

 The alternative?
 Consider concessions.
 These credits reduce your final home sale profit, giving money back to the buyer so they can tackle these necessary repairs.
 While it can be a good solution if you’re in a pinch and need to sell, in most cases the credits you’ll turn over far exceed the true cost of repairs.
 So, if you can, try and cross these repairs off your list ASAP, before your home hits the market or, at the very least, soon after.

-Already wondering, “will someone buy my house fast for cash?” then it’s likely time to revisit your FSBO expectations.
-While it’s possible — there are investors out there who love owner-driven sales — the chances of getting a competitive offer like that are slim to none.
-In fact, most FSBO properties sell for about 16% less than real estate agent-driven homes, according to the National Association of Realtors®.
-And that’s not accounting for a seller’s marketing costs — those yard signs, classified ads and online listings don’t pay for themselves.
-So if your goal truly is sell my house fast for cash then you may want to consider the FSBO route — at least for now.
+If you’re already wondering, “will someone buy my house fast for cash?” then it’s likely time to revisit your FSBO expectations.
+While it’s possible—there are investors out there who love owner-driven sales—the chances of getting a competitive offer like that are slim to none.
+In fact, most FSBO properties sell for about 16% less than real estate agent–driven homes, according to the National Association of Realtors®.
+And that’s not accounting for a seller’s marketing costs—those yard signs, classified ads, and online listings don’t pay for themselves.
+So if your goal truly is “sell my house fast for cash” then you may want to consider the FSBO route—at least for now.

-Spend some time assessing your home as is you were a prospective buyer, even.
+Spend some time assessing your home as if you were a prospective buyer.
 What would you immediately notice about your property?
 What do people often say about your home?
-Are there repairs or updates that buyers would likely want to see — or, more importantly, that inspectors and appraisers would demand be made before you can close the sale?
+Are there repairs or updates that buyers would likely want to see—or, more importantly, that inspectors and appraisers would demand be made before you can close the sale?

 If these questions are giving you pause, there’s a good chance you’ve got what insiders call, simply, an “ugly house.”
 An ugly house may be just that — an ugly house with no curb appeal and no modern touches — or it may be a property that’s strapped with some other undesirable characteristic.
 Maybe it’s in a bad neighborhood or in a flood zone, for example.
 Or maybe it’s in need of some serious rehab work before anyone new would want to call it home.

 We’ve heard countless people say they’re going the FSBO route because they don’t want to pay a real estate agent’s hefty fees.
 While, yes, you’ll dodge the 6% agent commission come closing, chances are you’ll find up shaving those dollars off your list price.
-Because, again, agents tend to command higher prices, those dollars often wind up in the buyer’s pocket, not yours.
-And, what’s more, even if you do keep the commission, you’ll likely have invested a few thousand dollar into promoting your property — even more if you fall under the, “I need to sell my ugly house” umbrella.
+Agents tend to command higher prices, but those dollars often wind up in the buyer’s pocket, not yours.
+What’s more, even if you do keep the commission, you’ll likely have invested a few thousand dollar into promoting your property—even more if you fall under the “I need to sell my ugly house” umbrella.

 That’s just the tip of the FSBO iceberg, but it’s likely enough to get you thinking about your home and your next steps as a seller.
 Still on the fence?
 Ultimately, many experts agree, it boils down to these three key questions: